-Introduction to the Photoshop Interface
+Introduction to Adobe Photoshop

-It’s important to understand the anatomy of the interface before you get started.
+As a beginner in Photoshop, it’s important to understand the anatomy of the interface before you get started.
 When you open the program, you’ll see the main menu along the top, like other programs.
 Along the left side, you’ll see a sidebar that shows the main tools.
 On the right side, you’ll see the color tool and the layers tool.

 The toolbox in the left sidebar will be your best friend.
 The tools are organized into groups based on what they do:

 - The top section features selection, cropping, and slicing tools.
 Use these to select parts of your images that you want to edit or enhance, or crop and slice out parts you want to exclude.

 - The second section features retouch and paint tools.
 Use these to get rid of unwanted spots on product items, draw on your image, erase certain parts, color them in, or enhance them by sharpening or blurring.